grammyjs/website/site/docs/hosting/vps.md

    ExecStart=<start-command>
    Restart=on-failure

    [Install]
    WantedBy=multi-user.target
    ```

    > Replace `<token>` with your bot's token, `<start-command>` with the command you received [above](#getting-the-start-command), and `<username>` with the name of the user on whose behalf the app is being started.

-   A small explanation of the service configuration:
+   Here is a brief explanation of the service configuration:

    - `After=network.target` --- indicates that the application should be launched after the Internet module is loaded.
-   - `Environment=BOT_TOKEN=<token>` --- sets the environment variable.
+   - `Environment=BOT_TOKEN=<token>` --- sets the environment variable `BOT_TOKEN`.
-     Add new `Environment` if you need multiple environment variables.
+     Add other `Environment` entries if you need multiple environment variables.
    - `ExecStart=<start-command>` --- sets the startup command.
    - `Restart=on-failure` --- indicates that the application should restart after a crash.
    - `WantedBy=multi-user.target` --- defines the system state in which the service should be launched.